 During our visits to Slovenia, we have stayed in Ljubljana in the incredibly unique Hostel Celica and as well as several Airbnb Apartments.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 However, for those who prefer staying in traditional accommodations, there are many hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip:

 Or These Hostels:

-Before You Go
+Before You Go to Slovenia

 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

-- It’s easy to get turned around or lost in any new city!
-Be sure to have a good city map and/or guidebook prior to arriving.
+- It’s easy to get turned around or lost in any new country!
+Be sure to have a good city map and/or Slovenia guidebook prior to arriving.

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+- If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.